devravager/Trick-privacy-policy-/README.md

 Extract the source code or attempt to create derivative versions of the bot.

-Modify any trademarks, copyrights, or intellectual property associated with Levix.
+Modify any trademarks, copyrights, or intellectual property associated with Trick.

 All intellectual property rights remain with the creators of Levix.